dclong/blog/en/content/2021/04/packaging-python-dependencies-for-pyspark-using-conda-pack/packaging-python-dependencies-for-pyspark-using-conda-pack.markdown

 ## Submit a PySpark Application Using conda Environment

-Below is my shell script for sumitting a PySpark job using a conda-pack Python environment named `env.tar.gz`.
+Below is an example shell script for sumitting a PySpark job using a pre-built conda-pack Python environment named `env.tar.gz`.

     :::bash
     /apache/spark2.3/bin/spark-submit \